albertkun/21S-ASIAAM-191A/Week_2/Lab/readme.md

   - https://albertkun.github.io/21S-ASIAAM-191A-Assignments/Week_02/index.html

+- Extra Credit: (any of these)
-- Extra Credit: Add the `lab1.geojson` to a completely different map and HTML page.
+   - Add the `lab1.geojson` to a completely different map and HTML page.
+   - Add some Leaflet features that we did not discuss in class.
+   - Check out the Extra documentation and try something there.